alexandermeade/Skib-Lang/README.md

 # pipes!

-However, I'm not quite satisfied yet with the whole look of this, so let's use pipes to make it look good.
+However, I'm not quite satisfied yet with the whole look of this, so let's use pipes to make it look good and to spite javascript.

 ![image](https://github.com/AlexanderMeade/Skib-Lang/assets/128431625/cb842e7c-35fd-45f0-8001-6ca974db7d30)